test-cohort-2014/test-challenge/my_quirk_julia.md

 ##### My quirk

-I just started watching Star Trek TNG for the first time and so far I vastly prefer TOG.
+I just started watching Star Trek TNG for the first time and so far I vastly prefer TOS.